Eating a carnivore diet and wondering why you’re gaining rather than losing? Then this is for you.

 Every body-fat weight loss journey is unique.

-Some people gain weight on a zero-carb diet despite reducing their food intake, and others eat as much as they can and quickly lose body weight in as little as two weeks.
+Some people gain weight on a zero-carb diet despite reducing their food intake, and others eat as much as they can and quickly lose weight in as little as two weeks.

-Here are some important factors to consider if you’re gaining weight.
+Here are some important factors to consider if you’re gaining weight while on a carnivore diet.

 1. Fluid Rebalancing

-As you are on a meat only diet, you lose a lot of water weight.
-This is the dramatic long-term drop you would like to hope you see.
+As you are on a meat-only diet, you lose much water weight.
+It is the dramatic long-term drop you would like to hope you see.
 No one tells you that you might retain water instead, depending on your body composition.

 If you don’t have much fat to lose, your results will vastly differ from somebody eating too much.
 It is because glycogen is stored in human muscle with at least 3 g of water .

 2. Famine to Feast